solliancenet/microsoft-mysql-developer-guide/04_EndToEndDev/04_01_Introduction_to_sample_app.md

 As part of this guide, there are environment automation setup scripts provided that will build and configure much of the environment needed for the sample application.
 It is important to understand the basic Azure **concepts** before running the automated scripts.
 Walking through each step will help provide additional context and learning opportunities.
 The scripts will create an environment in a few minutes rather than requiring to walk through lengthy setup exercises.

->**Note:** The sample application was tested with PHP version 7.4. **We recommend deploying to a 7.4 environment**.
+>**Note:** The sample application was tested with PHP version 7.4 and 8.0.
 Deploying to an 8.x environment requires a slightly different configuration as the underlying web server has changed.

 | PHP Version | Web Server |
 |-------------|----------------|